 Anders Kjellesvik – Über Ende und Anfang

-14 February–14 March 2015
+14 February14 March 2015

 Anders Kjellesvik – Über Ende und Anfang, Installation View, 2015, Michael Janssen Berlin